MicrosoftDocs/SupportArticles-docs/support/mem/intune/enroll-devices-in-intune-tip.md

 :::image type="content" source=".\media\enroll-devices-in-intune-tip\intune-wcd-screen-11.png" alt-text="WCD start page":::

-Existing users can access and install the package from their Windows desktop screens, or you can load the package on removable USB media for distribution to new Windows devices.
-The USB media can copy the package to the device when the device starts for the first time.
+Existing users can access and install the package from their Windows desktop screens.
+As an alternative, you can load the package on removable USB media and distribute that media to new Windows devices.
+When a new device starts for the first time, the USB media copies the package to the device.
 Then the enrollment process completes during the Windows OOBE experience.

 For more information about creating provisioning packages, see [Bulk enrollment for Windows devices](https://docs.microsoft.com/mem/intune/enrollment/windows-bulk-enroll).